Slamy/Wiki_MiSTer/Main-Joystick-Mapping.md

 ## Preconfigured MiSTer mappings

 Community-created controller mappings can be found [in this repository](https://github.com/misteraddons/Mister-Input-Maps).

+They need to be extracted into SD card folder:
+> /media/fat/Inputs/

 Alternatively you can define your own mappings following the steps below.